jeremyButtler/acnt/README.md

     opening.
 If you use a differnt file, then you will have a new file.

+**WARNING**:
+  never do `acnt -file account.tsv > account.tsv`, which
+  will first blank the input/output account.tsv file before account can open it.
+Instead do `acnt -file account.tsv -out account.tsv`.

 If you want to check the result of an trasanction before making it, you can use the `-pretend` option (does not apply to `-prompt`), which will print out a fake